-- NOTE: Although options and instructions vary slightly by program, the Spell Check feature is available in all Office programs. - Activating Automatic Spell Check i.
-From the Review tab, in the Proofing group, click SPELLING.
+NOTE: Although options and instructions vary slightly by program, the Spell Check feature is available in all Office programs.

+Activating Automatic Spell Check

 By default, Spell Check is automatically on whenever an Office program is open.
 When you turn this feature off, Spell Check will not run as you work on your document.
 The feature can be easily activated using the Review command tab.
 You can also check the spelling in a document after you are finished typing.